Real-time Drum Accompaniment Generation

 1. Transformer Neural Networks for Automated Rhythm Generation

-Thomas Nuttall, Behzad Haki, and Sergi Jorda
+Thomas Nuttall, Behzad Haki, Sergi Jorda

 While the system was able to generate ‘realistic’ long-term drum patterns, it was not suitable for real-time generation due to the computational complexity of the model.
 Moreover, I wanted to focus on generating drums conditioned on live instrumental performances.